Luke-A-C-Roberts/BoxesProject/Docs/proj-outline.md

 The three main languages and frameworks considered:

-- Elixir, using Pheonix Liveview
+- Elixir, using Phoenix Liveview

 - Scala, using Play Framework/Akka HTTP